Cracking the Mystery of Hidden Calories: Tips from a Dietitian

 Traditional Indian beverages like mango lassi and chai can contain high amounts of sugar and fat.
 Opting for these drinks with less sugar or choosing plain tea or coffee can help manage calorie intake.

 Use less oil and cream, and substitute whole milk with skimmed or plant-based alternatives.
-Incorporate more vegetables and lean proteins into your dishes to keep them hearty yet healthy.
+Incorporate more vegetables and lean proteins into your dishes.

 Even vegetarian dishes like paneer butter masala and dal makhani can be high in hidden calories due to the use of cream, ghee, and sugar.
 Opt for dishes cooked with less oil and cream, such as tandoori paneer or dal tadka.